mui/material-ui/ROADMAP.md

 Here are the components we will work on being supported in the Material-UI ecosystem, no matter if they are from @material-ui/core, a third-party project or a paid source:

 - 🧪 In the lab, in progress to move into the core
-- 🛠 Work in progress
+- 🛠 Work in progress, will likely land in the lab
 - ⏳ Planning to build
-- ⭐️ At least one part will be paid (non MIT)
+- ⭐️ We will consider making some of the features paid (non MIT)

 | Name | Status |
 |------|--------|